ClickHouse/ClickHouse/docs/en/engines/database-engines/materialize-mysql.md

 # MaterializeMySQL {#materialize-mysql}

- Creates the tables, existing in MySQL, in the ClickHouse and inputs the data at the same time.
+ Creates ClickHouse database with all the tables existing in MySQL, and all the data in those tables.

  ClickHouse server works as MySQL replica.
 It reads binlog and performs DDL and DML queries.